 Consider your travel goals, spending patterns, and what other credit cards you have before determining if one, both, or neither of these credit cards make sense for you to get.

 The card that is right for you in this case is going to primarily depend on how much you spend.
 The Capital One Venture card earns 2 points per dollar spent on all purchases while the Bank of America Travel Rewards card earns 1.5 points per dollar spent.

-In order to break even on the $59 annual fee from the Capital One Venture’s 0.5% higher cash back, you would need to spend $11,800 per calendar year.
+In order to break even on the $96 annual fee (waived the first year) from the Capital One Venture’s 0.5% higher cash back, you would need to spend $11,800 per calendar year.

 If you plan to spend at least this much on your credit card, you are better off getting the Capital One Venture.